 The Judging Panel will determine a number of Scholarship finalists by simple majority.
 The finalists must be available to attend a 10-30 minute interview with the Judging Panel.

-Following the interviews, the finalist determined by the Judging Panel to have produced the best written and personal response will be awarded the Major Prize and be announced as the Scholarship Winner at a WiBF Leadership Series Business Event.
+Following the interviews, the finalist determined by the Judging Panel to have produced the best written and personal response will be awarded the Major Prize.

-- Belinda McGuinness, Group Integrity Officer, Macquarie Group
+- Belinda McGuinness, Executive Director, Group Integrity Officer, Macquarie Group

 - Jen Dalitz, Chief Executive Officer, WiBF